When to Use Spot Drills vs Center Drills

 - The Drill chuck concentrates its grip in 3 places.
 That grip is so powerful, it often marrs the shank of the twist drill if the metal isn’t hard enough to resist.
 A Collet, by contrast, spreads the force evenly 360 degrees around the shank.
 You can easily see why that leads to less grip.

-- The internal workings of drill chucks use wedges to create significant mechanical advantage when tightened.
+- The internal workings of drill chucks use wedges to create a significant mechanical advantage when tightened.
 This leads to a lot more gripping force than a collet achieves.

 In the end, I recommend using the collets for smaller drills, say 1/4″ and under, and the drill chucks for larger diameters that need more holding power.